kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 It was published by Dori Smith and the late, (very) great Tom Negrino.
 I don't use it as a reference anymore, but keep it for sentimental reasons.

 It was written in 1999, about four years after the initial JavaScript release.
-But it covers the things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.
+But it covers things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.

 The book covers functions really well: it's where I first learned JS functions.
 It even cover cookies: <em>the first real instance of JavaScript state management.</em>

 And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
-All the manipulation in the book is done with <code>document.all</code>, not <code>document.getElementById()</code>.
+All the manipulation in the book is done with <code>document.all</code> and <code>document.getElementById()</code> isn't mentioned at all.

-<h3>...And Then Came Love For The DOM</h3>
+<h3>...Then Came Love For The DOM</h3>
 While <code>document.getElementById()</code> would become the primary way to initiate DOM manipulation, the spec it was part of (DOM Level 2) wouldn't reach Candidate Recommendation until 2000.
 So a 1999 book <em>not</em> covering it makes sense but once that spec achieved Candidate Reco status, things changed.

 Using <code>document.getElementById()</code> as main entry point for DOM manipulation exposed developers to the DOM API as a whole.
 And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.

 This creativity was mostly noticed in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
 Many still in use to this day.

 The most popular hack was to add a class with a Boolean-type name to an element once JavaScript did something.
-For example: if a dropdown menu could be opened on a mobile device, a class on <code>body</code> the page would use this class to see if it were visible or not:
+For example: JS could toggle a class on the <code>body</code> tag, telling the browser it was visible:

 <pre class=" language-markup">
   <code class=" language-markup">